guidokessels/wh-underworlds/docs/cards/piercing-stare.md

 ![Piercing Stare](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2018/02/130_ENG.png)

 Choose an enemy fighter.
-They cannot make an Attack action of a Charge action in the next activation
+They cannot make an Attack action or a Charge action in the next activation

 Type: Ploy